Mobile Apps Statistics To know 2023: Statistics & Facts

 Availability of the Google Play Store

-We’ve just completed checking out the Apple App Store.
-So I’m going to get right in and show you how many apps are present on the Google Play Store.
+Just completed checking the Apple App Store.
+Now, I will show you the number of apps present on the Google Play Store.

-I do not anticipate another downward trend.
-The overall trend should continue to rise for the foreseeable future, based on the statistics during the last two years.
+However, there is no anticipation of another downward trend in app availability, and the overall trend should continue to rise for the foreseeable future, based on the statistics of the last two years.

 App Categories with the Most Downloads on Google Play